karenjex/pgodemo/README.md

 ### Slide 2: About Me
 - Answer the question: Why should I listen to you?

     > My name is Brian Pace.
-I am a Sr. Data Solutions Architect here at Crunchy Data.
+I am a Sr. Data Architect here at Crunchy Data.
 With 30+ years of database experience in designing, tuning, supporting, and running databases at an enterprise scale, I know have the privilege to partner that experience with our customers.
 In my role here at Crunchy I get to work closely with of our large enterprise customers, and even some of our embedded customers, who are running Postgres inside of containers on various Kubernetes platforms.

 ### Slide 3: Crunchy Data
+- Having the right partner ensures a higher degree of success...
 - Establish creditability of Crunchy Data with Postgres

     > 	Regardless of where you are at on your journey to containers, running stateful applications in containers creates some unique opportunities.